 Found among the ruins was a Babylonian creation story referred to today as Enuma Elish.
 How people viewed Genesis would never be the same again.
 Read More >

-Scripture features an ancient perspective of the universe and life.
+Scripture features an ancient perspective of the structure, operation, and origin of the universe and life, which has implications for how we should interpret it.
 Read More >